percentage growth

 where is a nonzero real number, and is a positive real number.

-Said another way: If you move a fixed amount in the domain, , then the change in an exponential function, , is the same fixed multiple of the function value.
+Said another way: If you move a fixed amount in the domain, , then the change in an exponential function, is a fixed multiple of the function value.

-- Linear growth is a fixed multiple of the change in domain value.
+- Linear growth means a fixed multiple of the change in domain value.
 It is independent of the function value.

-- Exponential growth (for a fixed change in domain value) is a fixed multiple of the function value.
+- Exponential growth means a fixed multiple of the function value.

 There are two types of exponential functions corresponding to or .